SubodhShil/DSA-Problem-Solving/Competitive Programming/Course/Phase 1 Part 2/Class 6 - Binary Search/README.md

-**Monotonic function**: If a function maintain the condition of continuously generating lower to higher values (increasing values) or higher to lower values (decreasing values).
+**Monotonic function**: A function that maintain the condition of continuously generating lower to higher values (increasing values) or higher to lower values (decreasing values).

 Binary search can be applicable to a search space that satisfies the condition of being monotonous.

 ### **Median**
-Median of odd number of sequences: (n / 2) th element Median of even number of sequences: ((n / 2) th element + (n / 2 + 1) th element) / 2
+1. Median of odd number of sequences: (n / 2) th element
+2. Median of even number of sequences: ((n / 2) th element + (n / 2 + 1) th element) / 2

 ## **```Lower bound```**